9 Best Foods for Gut Health & Healing

 When making bone broth, try to use a mixture of bones for maximum nutrition.
 And don’t forget to add vinegar to the bones as they simmer, because this is what draws the nutrients from the bones and into the water.

 The only caveat to consuming bone broth is that it is high in histamines.
 Bone broth and other fermented foods are considered high histamine foods and are not part of a low histamine diet.
+Allergy symptoms can also be a reaction or side effect of collagen protein which is found in bone broth.

 2. Dandelion greens or bitter greens